openbsd/src/gnu/gcc/gcc/config/m88k/predicates.md

 (define_special_predicate "pc_or_label_ref"
   (match_code "pc, label_ref"))

-;; Returns 1 if OP is either a symbol reference or a sum of a symbol ;; reference and a constant.
+;; Return true if OP is either a symbol reference or a sum of a symbol ;; reference and a constant.

 (define_predicate "symbolic_operand"